Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

-Today on the show we’re talking about relationships.
+Today on the show we’re talking about relationships and Classroom Management Strategies You Can Actually Enjoy.
 Relationships with students, and how those relationships connect to the way we teach, the way we feel about teaching, and the way kids feel about learning.
 My guest, CJ Reynolds, author of Teach your Class Off and creator of the popular Youtube channel “Real Rap with Reynolds,” brings seventeen years of teaching experience and a whole lot of great ideas to the conversation.
 I can’t wait for you to hear about his “post-it” and “Googly eye” strategies for building relationships and making classroom management easier, and they’re just the tip of the iceberg.
 So let’s dive in.

 You can listen in to episode 165 below, click here to tune in on any podcast player, or read on for the full post.